-Nutrition During weight management medication Therapy: What to Eat
+Nutrition During Weight-Loss Medication: What to Eat

-Protein Intake on weight management medication Therapy
+Protein Intake on weight-loss medication Therapy

-weight management medication medications suppress appetite, which can lead to insufficient protein intake.
+weight-loss medications suppress appetite, which can lead to insufficient protein intake.
 Adequate protein is essential for preserving lean muscle mass during weight loss and supporting metabolic health.
 [1]

 Dr. Kamen recommends targeting 1.2-1.6 grams of protein per kilogram of body weight daily.
 This often requires conscious effort to include protein at each meal despite reduced hunger.